-(3) Prepare and process GSA Form 300.
-Use GSA Form 300-A, Order for Supplies or Services-Continuation, if additional space is needed.
+- (1) Use GSA Form 300, when making purchases payable through PEGASYS. - (2) Use GSA Form 300-A, Order for Supplies or Services-Continuation, if additional space is needed.

-(b) Use GSA Form 1458, Motor Vehicle Shop Work Order, Repair and Purchase Order, or the GSA Form 300 when making purchases in connection with the maintenance, servicing or repair of GSA fleet management vehicles.
+(b) Use GSA Form 1458, Motor Vehicle Maintenance, Repair and Service Purchase Order, or GSA Form 300 when making purchases in connection with the maintenance, servicing, or repair of GSA fleet management vehicles.